-The Board recognizes that this proposal equates to a 23% overall increase in biennial renewal fees that have been assessed since 1998.
-However, the Board concludes that this proposed fee increase, that is the equivalent to an annual increase in the cost of licensure of less than 0.03% of an average dentist's annual income, is difficult to characterize as a dramatic one-time jump in licensure fees.
+Board staff recognizes that this proposal equates to a 23% overall increase in biennial renewal fees that have been assessed since 1998.
+However, Board staff concludes that this proposed fee increase, that is the equivalent to an annual increase in the cost of licensure of less than 0.03% of an average dentist's annual income, is difficult to characterize as a dramatic one-time jump in licensure fees.